 Joseph Smith (he/him/his) joined the Falk College School of Social Work as an associate teaching professor in Spring 2022 and serves as the college online MSW program liaison.
 He teaches classes in applied research in social work, psychopathology, and alcohol and other drugs in social work practice.

-Prior to his full time faculty appointment at Syracuse University, Smith served as an adjunct faculty member in both the BSSW and MSW programs since 2010.
-He was very involved in online curriculum development and teaching in various content areas.
+Prior to his full-time faculty appointment at Syracuse University, Smith served as an adjunct faculty member in both the BSSW and MSW programs since 2010.
+He was heavily involved in online curriculum development and teaching in various content areas.
 Additionally, Smith comes to this position following 25 years of administrative and teaching experience as Department Chair of Chemical Dependency Counseling and Human Services at SUNY Tompkins Cortland Community College.

-Joe has practiced as a licensed clinical social worker and Master CASAC in a wide range of social work settings including adult psychiatric inpatient, substance abuse outpatient and residential, and children’s psychiatric outpatient programs.
-Joe has interests in trauma informed and evidence based strategies, psychodynamic interventions, and culturally responsive practice.
+Smith has practiced as a licensed clinical social worker and Master CASAC in a wide range of social work settings, including adult psychiatric inpatient, substance abuse outpatient and residential, and children’s psychiatric outpatient programs.
+Smith has interests in trauma-informed and evidence-based strategies, psychodynamic interventions, and culturally responsive practice.

 Ph.D Social Work, Smith College School for Social Work (2006)

 MSW Syracuse University (1991)

 Child psychopathology, assessing/treating co-occurring disorders, culturally responsive practice, evidence based practice with families, clinical supervision, substance abuse prevention, clinical practice evaluation

 SWK 724 Psychopathology

 SWK 781 Alcohol & Other Drugs in Social Work Practice